VictorianGovernment/api-design-standards/api-standards.md

 In order to follow the versioning recommendations in this standard there must be one Swagger description per major version.

-For example; if your API product exposes and maintains 3 major versions of its REST API then you must provide 3 Swagger descriptions (one for each version: v1, v2 and v3).
+For example, if your API product exposes and maintains 3 major versions of its REST API then you must provide 3 Swagger descriptions (one for each version: v1, v2 and v3).

 <h2 id="3-3">3.3 API developer experience and ease of use</h2>